Davis, Pelicans hold off Doncic-led Mavs 114-112

 New Orleans chipped away, outscoring Dallas 31-22 in the third quarter to pull within 88-86.

-The Pelicans took their first lead since late in the first quarter on Frank Jackson's 3-pointer from the right baseline, which put them up 99-96 with 7:43 left.
+The Pelicans took their first lead since late in the first quarter on a 3-pointer by Frank Jackson from the right baseline that put them up 99-96 with 7:43 left.
 J.J.
 Barea answered with a 3-pointer a few seconds later for Dallas.

 Davis made a 15-foot fadeaway over Jordan to tie it at 105 with 3:59 left, and his floating right-hand hook and 18-foot jumper on two of the Pelicans' next three possessions gave New Orleans a 111-109 lead.